America's Middle Class Promise Begins Early

 Preschool Inclusion: What's the Evidence, What Gets in the Way, and What do High-Quality Programs Look Like?

-Phil Strain from the University of Colorado, Denver will share an overview of the research supporting early childhood inclusion.
+Phil Strain from the University of Colorado, Denver, shared an overview of the research supporting early childhood inclusion.

 ED and HHS Release Early Learning Challenge Annual Performance Reports for 20 States